mre/endler.dev/content/2025/paolo/index.md

 Paolo was intrigued and asked how it worked.

 "It's magical!" said Mario.
-"I point it at the broken spot, and it fixes the problem in no time!"
+"I show it what's broken, and it fixes the problem in no time!"
 Paolo asked if he could watch the machine work.

 The next day, Paolo and Mario took the machine to a house with a broken pipe.
-Paolo watched as Mario pointed the machine at the pipe.
+Paolo watched as Mario positioned the machine by the pipe.
-"Beep boop"—the machine started working, and quick.
+"Beep boop," and the machine started working, and quickly.
 Paolo noticed the machine turned the wrench back and forth instead of steady pressure
 - something he could adapt for his own work.
 Within minutes, the pipe was fixed.